How to Fix Laptop Plugged in not Charging Error in Windows

 If you keep external devices attached to your laptop while charging, it will take longer for your laptop to charge up to its full capacity.

 Solution 6.
-Reinstall AC Adapter and Battery Driver
+Reinstall the AC Adapter and Battery Driver

 If your AC adapter or battery drivers are outdated or corrupted, it can also cause a charging problem.
 Thus, to fix the laptop plugged in not charging error in Windows, you can uninstall and reinstall the correct AC adapter or battery drivers: